Qubik65536/resume/waterlooworks/resume.typ

   dates: dates-helper(start-date: "Nov 2023", end-date: "Present"),
   github: "ungoogled-software/ungoogled-chromium-macos",
 )
-- Maintained macOS packaging of the Ungoogled-Chromium browser by tracking and packaging Chromium updates downstream, resulting in 100+ timely macOS releases delivered to over 5,000 users.
+- Delivered 100+ releases to 5000+ users to provide a privacy-focused browsing experience on macOS by tracking upstream updates and maintaining build scripts and patches.
-- Optimized GitHub Actions workflows to automate builds and releases, reducing CI build time by 40%.
+- Reduced the CI build time by 40% to accelerate release cycles and save resources by optimizing GitHub Actions workflows.

 == Education